Currier-Koeth Manufacturing Company

 marketed by Green Tweed as the "Favorite" wrench.

-This wrench was advertised extensively during the early 1900s,
+This wrench was advertised extensively beginning in the 1890s.

 Favorite No. A Ratchet Socket Wrench